conjurdemos/docker-secrets/README.md

 ```

-Give Wordpress permission to `execute` the variable:
+With the identity created, we can give Wordpress permission to `execute` (fetch) the variable:

 ```
 $ conjur resource permit variable:demo/docker/$ns/mysql/password host:demo/docker/$ns/wordpress execute